metagame-xyz/core/README.md

-## Birthblock-Service
+## Minting-Service

-Serves the mint page and the APIs for the metadata and generative art
+Serves the mint page and the APIs for the metadata